PhD Scholarship: Call for expressions of interest

 - Be an Australian or New Zealand citizen or Australian Permanent Resident;

-- Hold or expect to obtain First Class or Upper Second Honours or equivalent results and have experience in sociology, gender studies, anthropology, or a related discipline (e.g. youth studies);
+- Hold or expect to obtain First Class Honours or equivalent results and have experience in sociology, gender studies, anthropology, or a related discipline (e.g. education or youth studies);

 - Be able to undertake field research (interviews, observation) or other empirical research.